MetPX/sarracenia/doc/sarra-e.rst

 can do the file tree walks (in large trees, that can be a long time.)
 Each file tree walk reads the entire tree in order to generate signatures, so supporting larger numbers of clients causes large overhead.
 Sarracenia avoids file tree walks by having writers calculate the checksums once, and signal their activity directly to readers by messages, reducing overhead by orders of magnitude.
-Lsync is a tool that leverages the INOTIFY features of Linux to achieve the same liveness, and it might be more suitable but it is obviously not portable.
+`Lsyncd <https://github.com/axkibe/lsyncd>`_ is a tool that leverages the INOTIFY features of Linux to achieve the same liveness, and it might be more suitable but it is obviously not portable.
 Doing this through the file system is thought to be cumbersome and less general than explicit middleware message passing, which also handles the logs in a straight-forward way.

 One of the design goals of Sarracenia is to be end-to-end.
 Rsync is point-to-point, meaning it does not support the *transitivity* of transfers across multiple data pumps that is desired.
 On the other hand, the first use case for Sarracenia is the distribution of new files.
-Updates to files are not common, and so file deltas are not yet dealt with efficiently.
-ZSync is much closer in spirit to this use case.
-Sarracenia has a similar approach based on file partitions, but user settable to much larger than Zsync blocks, more amenable to accelleration.
-Using an announcement per checksummed block allows transfers to be parallelized easily.
+Updates to files were not common initially. `ZSync <http://zsync.moria.org.uk/>`_ is much closer in spirit to this use case.
+Sarracenia now has a similar approach based on file partitions (or blocks), but with user selectable size (50M is a good choice), generally much larger than Zsync blocks (typically 4k), more amenable to accelleration.
+Using an announcement per checksummed block allows transfers to be accellerated more easily.

-The use of the AMQP message bus also allows for completely flexible third party transfers to be configured and for system-wide monitoring to be straight-forward, and to easily integrate other features such as security scanning within the flow.
+The use of the AMQP message bus enables use of flexible third party transfers, straight-forward system-wide monitoring and integration of other features such as security scanning within the flow.

 Another consideration is that Sarracenia doesn't actually implement any transport.
 It is completely agnostic